Frequently Asked Questions

 - We can perform your ceremony on very short notice, even if you want to be married on the very same day you call us.
 However, it does depend on the location you choose and the availability of resources because some locations may be booked or certain services you want may be unobtainable.

-I have more than 20 people that will be attending my wedding, and although the particular wedding site I’d like to reserve is listed on your website as allowing a maximum of only 20 people, can I pay a higher price to have more people attend?
+I have a large group of people that will be attending my wedding, and although the particular wedding site I’d like to reserve specifies a maximum number of people that are allowed to attend and my group size exceeds that number, can I pay a higher price to have more people attend?

-- Unfortunately, if a particular venue listed on our website specifies a number of allowable people who can attend the event, the entire group size cannot exceed that amount, regardless if offering to pay a higher price for the location.
+- Unfortunately, if a particular venue listed on our website specifies a maximum number of allowable people who can attend the event, the entire group size cannot exceed that amount, regardless if offering to pay a higher price for the location.
+This is largely due to the managing agency of that particular site.

 Why do you put limits on the amount of people who can attend a wedding at certain locations?